RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionaryoperations.rst

 Dictionary Operations
 ---------------------

-The ``del`` statement removes a key-value pair from a dictionary.
+**Dictionaries are mutable**.
+Therefore, like lists, their contents can be changed.
+One way to do that is with the ``del`` statement which removes a key-value pair from a dictionary.
 For example, the following dictionary contains the names of various fruits and the number of each fruit in stock.
 If someone buys all of the pears, we can remove the entry from the dictionary.

 .. codelens:: ch12_dict4
     :python: py3